Apply to Memorial

 - Under “Program Information” and “Self-declared Average”, please enter in number form your overall average from your most recent undergraduate (bachelor’s) program as it appears on your university transcript (e.g., 80%, 3.0, 16, etc.).
 In the following field, please select the country in which your most recent undergraduate (bachelor’s) program was completed.

-- Ensure you provide names and email addresses for all referees.
-Please ensure you contact your referees before applying to confirm their availability and willingness to write a reference letter on your behalf.
-Please also ensure the email address you enter is correct and one actively used by your referee.
+- You must provide the names and email addresses for your referees.
+You should let them know beforehand that Memorial will request letters of appraisal on your behalf.
+Please make sure the email address you enter is correct and one actively used by your referee.

 - Ensure that the “Statement of Interest” section is properly completed, as most academic units place considerable emphasis on this section.
 You’ll find a video tutorial on this at the bottom of this page.